tainvecs/chinholin/README.md

 # Personal Website

+This repo is the source code of my website for blog posts, projects documentation, and demo.
-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+The website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 ## Installation